eformsignen/eformsignen.github.io/help/chapter7.rst

 About Templates
 ----------------

 Templates are **electronic documents** used for the eformsign service.
-They are e-documents converted from existing paper forms such as applications, contracts, and agreements.
+They are e-documents transformed from existing paper forms such as applications, contracts, and agreements.
 You can create and upload templates in the eformsign service with its **Web form designer** or **Form builder**.